 The Need for Applying Project Management Strategies to Facility Closures and Acquisitions – Ineffective oversight and the lack of sound project management strategies can result in schedule slippages, cost overruns, and project failures.
 This session aims to address the need for applying project management strategies against the backdrop of facility closures and acquisitions.
 These phases of a project are rife with challenges from inventorying underground structures, to assessing hazardous materials, salvaging efforts, and performing Phase II Environmental Site Assessments in order to prepare the site for new construction and revitalization.
 Applying the management approach to these assessments can help reduce risk and provide a clear path to compliance.

-AMIN TEROUHID, VERTEX, LONG ISLAND CITY, NY
+AMIN TEROUHID, THE VERTEX COMPANIES, LONG ISLAND CITY, NY

 Group Exercise Wrap-up/Report Back: “Addressing Environmental Concerns throughout the Life-Cycle of a Project“ – Moderated Discussion; Co-moderators:

 HAMP STERLING, W.G.
 YATES, BRANDON, MS

 Begin: AGC Environmental Forum Steering Committee Fly-in with the Federal Agencies (closed meeting)